tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 * **Information Elements Acted Upon** dwc:footprintWKT
 * **Information Elements Consulted** None

+See also:
+- [Inputs to Tests](../guide/users/index.md#321-inputs-to-tests-non-normative) in the User's Guide.
+- [Information Elements](../guide/bdqffdq/index.md#322-information-elements-non-normative) in the bdqffdq: ontology guide.

 ### 4.3 Select the Test Type (non-normative)

 **Purpose**: Determine in what way the test evaluates data quality.